 - Sequencing by means of detection of products of enzymatic action on DNA/RNA using a nanopore

-- The use of multiple 'nodes' to analyse a single sample in a federated/clustered manner to reduce the time to result, and improve operating efficiencies
+- The use of multiple 'nodes' to analyse samples in a federated/clustered manner to reduce the time to result, and improve operating efficiencies

-- Methods and algorithms for analysing nanopore signal analysis
+- Methods and algorithms for nanopore signal analysis